eccentricdevotion/TARDIS/faqs.md

 #### I can’t hear the custom sound effects

-The custom TARDIS sound effects require you to have the **TARDIS Resource Pack** installed in the Minecraft client, and that you are running Minecraft 1.7.x or higher.
+The custom TARDIS sound effects require you to have the **TARDIS Sound Resource Pack** installed in the Minecraft client, and that you are running Minecraft 1.7.x or higher.

 You can download the resource pack from GitHub: [https://github.com/eccentricdevotion/TARDIS-SoundResourcePack](https://github.com/eccentricdevotion/TARDIS-SoundResourcePack) — take note of installation instructions on that page.